liuxin0824/BCV-LR-discrete/README.md

 |bossfight|**10.3 ± 0.3**|0.0 ± 0.0|0.1 ± 0.1||11.6|
 |chaser|**3.1 ± 0.5**|0.6 ± 0.0|0.4 ± 0.2||10.0|
 ___
->**answer to Q4: We conduct extra experiments to demonstrate the multi-task ability of BCV-LR and provide video data efficiency analysis.**
+>**answer to Q4: We conduct extra experiments on multi-task ability of BCV-LR and provide video data efficiency analysis.**

 According to your suggestions, we conducted additional multi-task experiments for BCV-LR in Procgen, which follows the settings of FICC mutli-task pre-training experiments.
 Concretely, we pre-trains one BCV-LR model on mixed videos of 'bigfish', 'maze', and 'starpilot', and then finetunned it in these seen tasks seperately.
 Different from FICC, we further employ two unseen tasks into evaluations.
 The results below show that BCV-LR enables effective policy imitation on all tasks.
 It achieves robust multi-task pre-training, where the pre-trained knowledge can be shared across both seen and unseen domains.